Inductive Bible Study on Joshua 11-19 – Free Series for Small Groups or Personal Study

-Which area of Canaan were the Israelites fighting in here in this passage?
+- Which area of Canaan were the Israelites fighting here in this passage?

 Observations on Chapters 11-19

-- Verse 19 – Joshua and the Israelites had learned their lesson.
+5. Verse 19 – Joshua and the Israelites had learned their lesson.
 Making a treaty with the people of Gibeon was sinful and disobedient.
 That was the bad news.
 They had disobeyed God.
 The good news is that they didn’t repeat the same mistake.
 A righteous person falls seven times and rises again.
 That means we should not let our past sinful mistakes control us.
-We should not keep making the same ones again and again.
-Instead we need to repent and move on.
+Instead of making the same ones again and again, we need to repent and move on.